-The financial statements of the Authority include the Statements of Net Position, the Statements of Revenue, Expenses, and Changes in Net Position, the Statements of Cash Flows, and related notes to the financial statements.
-The Statements of Net Position, or balance sheets, provide information about the nature and amounts of investments, resources, and deferred outflows (assets) and the obligations to the Authority's creditors and deferred inflows (liabilities), with the difference between the two reported as net position.
+The financial statements of the Authority include the Statement of Net Position, the Statement of Revenue, Expenses, and Changes in Net Position, the Statement of Cash Flows, and related notes to the financial statements.
+The Statement of Net Position provides information about the nature and amounts of investments, resources, and deferred outflows (assets) and the obligations to the Authority's creditors and deferred inflows (liabilities), with the difference between these reported as net position.

-The Statements of Revenues, Expenses and Changes in Net Position, or income statements, shows how the Authority's net position changed during the year.
+The Statement of Revenues, Expenses and Changes in Net Position, or income statements, shows how the Authority's net position changed during the year.
 It accounts for all the year's revenues/inflows and expenses/outflows, measures the financial results of the Authority's operations for the year and can be used to determine how the Authority has funded its costs.

-The Statements of Cash Flows provide information about the Authority's cash receipts, cash payments and net changes in cash resulting from operating, financing, and investing activities.
+The Statement of Cash Flows provide information about the Authority's cash receipts, cash payments and net changes in cash resulting from operating, financing, and investing activities.